frealexandro/Python_projects/README.md

 # projects_python

-epositories python- we have different exercises on how can use functions, dictionaries, cycles and so on
+Repositories python- we have different exercises on how can use functions, dictionaries, cycles and so on